opencv/opencv/modules/core/doc/basic_structures.rst

 -------------
 .. cpp:function:: int Mat::type(void) const

-    Returns matrix element type
+    Returns a matrix element type.

-The method returns the matrix element type, an id, compatible with the ``CvMat`` type system, like ``CV_16SC3`` or 16-bit signed 3-channel array etc.
+The method returns a matrix element type.
+This is an id, compatible with the ``CvMat`` type system, like ``CV_16SC3`` or 16-bit signed 3-channel array, and so on.

 .. index:: Mat::depth